 York’s Music program is known for pioneering post-secondary studies in jazz, world, classical and digital music.
 Students may specialize or generalize according to their interests, developing expertise in a particular area of vocal or instrumental performance or composition, or working in a variety of musical practices and cultural forms.
 Options include solo, small and large ensemble performance; composition and arranging; education and community arts development; ethnomusicology; and the growing field of music media production for cinema, gaming and motion media.

-Performance Opportunities – Presenting over 100 concerts each year, as well as master classes with renowned Canadian and international artists, the Music program offers constant opportunities to perform, collaborate, experience and engage.
+Performance Opportunities – Presenting numerous concerts a year, as well as master classes with renowned Canadian and international artists, the Music program offers many opportunities to perform, collaborate, experience and engage.

 • Symphony Orchestra